How to Document Household Staff & Protect Your Home

 The aim is a household where discretion is a shared value, not just a legal requirement.
 When staff understand the “why” behind confidentiality expectations, compliance becomes second nature rather than something that needs policing.

-How a Staffing Agency Helps Protect Your Privacy
+How a Staffing Agency Safeguards Your Privacy

 One of the strongest protections available to families is working with a staffing agency that vets candidates for discretion before they ever reach your doorstep.
 A reputable agency does not just check references and run background screens.
 It evaluates whether candidates have the temperament, professionalism, and track record to handle sensitive environments.